Amandank95/Kickstarter_challenge/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+One of the most obvious outcomes of the launch dates is that there is a higher success rate in the Summer months.
+If we take a look at the theater outcomes by launch date chart, you will also see an increase in cancellations in the Winter months.
+This could be due to the Summer months being a less busy time for most families, meaning more time to go see a live play.
 - What can you conclude about the Outcomes based on Goals?

+By looking at the outcomes based on goals chart, we notice that there is a higher success rate in the goal range of less than $1000.
+It seems as though you will suceed better with a more obatinable goal, rather than a larger sum amount.
+A larger total goal rate is less likely to succeed when compared to a smaller goal amount.
 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?